moduIo/Neural-State-Classification/README.md

 CNN Architecture:
 16 3x1 convolutions => 32 3x16 convolutions => FC 2048 => FC 1024 => FC 512 => FC1

 Dropout is applied in all fully connected layers except the output layer.
 Batch normalization is applied to both convolutional and fully connected layers.
+Adagrad optimizer is used with He normal initialization.

-Accuracy: 95.6%
+Accuracy: 98.67%

 ### 'parametric_neuron_models'
 'parametric_neuron_models/networks.ipynb' contains 5 models trained on samples from a parametrized neuron model where the number of parameters varied between 1 and 5.